hawkticehurst/film-trends/README.md

 A data analysis project using character metadata and IMBD ratings to discover film trends over the last ~85 years.

-Final project for CSE 160 at the University of Washington (Winter 2017).
+Final project for CSE 160: Data Programming at the University of Washington (Winter 2017).

 ## Research Questions